spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/managing-customers/managing-customer-authentication-tokens-via-oauth-2.0.md

 title: Managing customer authentication tokens via OAuth 2.0
 description: This endpoint allows authenticating as a customer and refreshing customer authentication tokens via OAuth 2.0.
 originalLink: https://documentation.spryker.com/2021080/docs/managing-customer-authentication-tokens-via-oauth-20
+originalArticleId: 4fe6c88f-3879-4f9f-bb91-c6a867d120fa
 redirect_from:
   - /2021080/docs/managing-customer-authentication-tokens-via-oauth-20
   - /2021080/docs/en/managing-customer-authentication-tokens-via-oauth-20
+  - /docs/managing-customer-authentication-tokens-via-oauth-20
+  - /docs/en/managing-customer-authentication-tokens-via-oauth-20
 ---

 This endpoint allows authenticating as a customer and refreshing customer authentication tokens via OAuth 2.0.

 ## Installation
-For detailed information on the modules that provide the API functionality and related installation instructions, see [GLUE: Customer Account Management feature integration](https://documentation.spryker.com/2021080/docs/glue-api-customer-account-management-feature-integration).
+For detailed information on the modules that provide the API functionality and related installation instructions, see [GLUE: Customer Account Management feature integration](/docs/scos/dev/migration-and-integration/{{ page.version }}/feature-integration-guides/glue-api/glue-api-customer-account-management-feature-integration.html).

 ## Authenticate as a customer
 To authenticate as a customer, send the request: